usnistgov/OSCAL/src/utils/resolver-pipeline/readme.md

 ### Constrain what can be fetched

+The reference implementation does not do this for you, so the allow-list is yours to supply, whether by wrapping the resolver, supplying a custom URI resolver to your XSLT processor, or filtering imports before resolution.

-Treat `trusted-roots` as an allow-list rather than a hint.
-A root should name a scheme and a host, and where you can, a path prefix, so that `https://example.gov/catalogs/` does not also authorize `https://example.gov/user-uploads/`.
+Treat that list as an allow-list rather than a hint.
+An entry should name a scheme and a host, and where you can, a path prefix, so that `https://example.gov/catalogs/` does not also authorize `https://example.gov/user-uploads/`.
 Reject `file:` outright unless local resolution is a requirement.
 If it is, confine it to a single directory